Plant Sciences Major

-Plant Science is the study of plant growth, reproduction, evolution, and adaptation, as well as the use of plants for food, fiber, and ornamental purposes.
-While students majoring in Plant Science necessarily share a common enthusiasm for plants, the variety of available courses and research opportunities encourages a great diversity of individual interests and career paths.
-Plant Science students gain the expertise necessary to advance research in and address many local, regional, and global challenges, such as:
+Plant Sciences is the study of plant growth, reproduction, evolution, and adaptation, as well as the use of plants for food, fiber, and ornamental purposes.
+While students majoring in Plant Sciences necessarily share a common enthusiasm for plants, the variety of available courses and research opportunities encourages a great diversity of individual interests and career paths.
+Plant Sciences students gain the expertise necessary to advance research in and address many local, regional, and global challenges, such as:

 - Breeding heat- and drought-tolerant plants that will more effectively endure climate change.

 - Developing sustainable agricultural practices that produce healthy and nutritious food for a growing global population.

 - Transforming sterile urban environments into vibrant microcosms of nature.

 Students in the Plant Sciences major may concentrate in any of the following areas:

 - Sustainable Plant Production and Landscape Management